 It sets a minimum standard for communication to allow audio to pass between equipment.

 The fact is that many of these audio networking protocols are quite similar.
 If they make small modifications then they can be AES67 compatible and thus pass audio to equipment using another protocol.

 AES67 could be a means of connecting different networks and systems together

 AES67 allows individual items to be connected to a network that primarily uses one protocol

 AES67 could even allow a system to be made up of items all using different protocols.

 For further information on AES67 and how RAVENNA relates to it, please check our White Papers section.

 You can also find out more about the use of AES67 in the RH Consulting Blog, 'Investigating AES67'

-ALC NetworX and many other RAVENNA partners are members of the Media Networking Alliance,
+ALC NetworX and many other RAVENNA partners are members of the AIMS Alliance,

 promoting the adoption of AES67.